-It provides guidance metrics to calculate the attack potential required by an attacker to effect an attack on a smartcard or similar device.
+This draft state-of-the-art document provides requirements related to metrics to calculate the attack potential required by an attacker to effect an attack on a smartcard or similar device.
 The underlying objective is to aid in expressing the total effort required to mount a successful attack.
 This should be applied to the operational behaviour of a smartcard or similar device and not to applications specific only to hardware or software.